evkx/evkx.github.io/content/models/audi/e-tron/e-tron_S_Sportback/_index.md

 Additionally, you can choose between 4 wheels with sizes from 20 to 22 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).
-Soft close are an optional function for the regular doors.
+Soft close is an optional function for the side doors.

 You can choose between two types of roofs on this model.
 The standard is just a regular roof.
 As an option, you can order this model with a panoramic roof.
 The glass extends most of the roof, and occupants can open the front part.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 It has an electric curtain that occupants can use to protect against the sun.